 The Middle East's largest ranking of countries and regions by English skills

 Saudis use social media and LinkedIn to find jobs, although a number of Saudian companies are not on social media.
 You may have a recruiting advantage if you use your company’s social media channels effectively (for example, Facebook, Instagram and Twitter).

 Bayt.com is the most popular job site in the Middle East; other reputable sites include AlJazeera Jobs and GulfTalent.com.
 Saudi recruitment agencies are listed in the Saudian Yellow Pages, though it may not be necessary to use them given the lack of Saudis using LinkedIn.

 It’s more common to do business face-to-face, so it’s important to have on-the-ground recruitment to engage candidates from the start.
 Working hours are strictly capped at eight hours a day, Sunday to Thursday, which is reduced to six hours a day during Ramadan.

-There are a number of other important cultural customs, etiquette, and laws that you should recognize.
+There are a number of other important cultural customs, etiquette and laws that you should recognise.
 Check out the guides available online through the British government and other companies outlining the extent of these customs and laws.
 It’s really important you understand and observe these when growing your business in Saudi Arabia.

 - % of population (25-34 yrs old) with tertiary graduation rates